bmlt-enabled/bmlt-server/CONTRIBUTING.md

 php artisan translation:update-from-spreadsheet /path/to/italian-translations.xlsx it
 ````

-## Adding a new language to the server
+## Adding a New Language to the Server

 To add a new language (for example, Norwegian, which has [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) code `no`):